loettz/interview-process-survival/2_CV/README.md

 + clutter the CV with information (2-4 bullet points per job are enough)
 + unclear structure and cryptic description of previous jobs
 + save as a different format than PDF (some text editors format different than others and can mess up your CV)

+## Review :repeat_one:

+Try to get some Feedback on your CV (friends, family, colleagues, fellow students).
+Asking 1-3 other people for Feedback on your CV can be very beneficial.
+If you get useful Feedback you can improve your CV once again, before you apply.